Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback: Related Work

 \section{Related Work}

-IM semi-bandits were studied recently \cite{lei2015online,chen2015combinatorial,vaswani2015influence}.
-First, Lei \etal~\cite{lei2015online} proposed algorithms for the same feedback model as ours.
+There exist prior results on IM semi-bandits~\cite{lei2015online,chen2015combinatorial,vaswani2015influence}.
+First, Lei \etal~\cite{lei2015online} gave algorithms for the same feedback model as ours.
 The algorithms are not analyzed and cannot solve large-scale problems because they estimate each edge weight independently.
 Second, our setting is a special case of stochastic combinatorial semi-bandit with a submodular reward function and stochastically observed edges~\cite{chen2015combinatorial}.
-Chen \etal~\cite{chen2015combinatorial} proposed an algorithm for these problems and bounded its regret.
 Their work is the closest related work.
 Their gap-dependent and gap-free bounds are both problematic because they depend on the reciprocal of the minimum observation probability~$p^*$ of an edge: Consider a line graph with $|\cE|$ edges where all edge weights are $0.5$.
 Then $1/p^*$ is $2^{|\cE| - 1}$.
 On the other hand, our derived regret bounds in Theorem~\ref{thm:main} are polynomial in all quantities of interest.
-A recent paper \cite{DBLP:journals/corr/WangC17a} removes the $1/p^*$ factor in \cite{chen2015combinatorial} and presents a $\tilde{\cO}(L \sqrt{|\cE| K n}+ L |\cE|^3)$ gap-free regret bound for the tabular case, where the latter term depends on $\log n$.
-Though this bound is asymptotically tighter than our $\tilde{\cO} (L |\cE|^{\frac{3}{2}} \sqrt{n})$ bound (Equation~\ref{bound:tabular_size}) in the worst case, our bound is tighter in finite time when $n = \tilde{\cO} ( |\cE|^3)$.
-As $|\cE|$ is expected to be huge in social networks, we believe that our bound is more practical at realistic operating points.
+A very recent result of Wang and Chen \cite{DBLP:journals/corr/WangC17a} removes the $1/p^*$ factor in~\cite{chen2015combinatorial} for the tabular case and presents a worst-case bound of $\tilde{\cO}(L |\cE| \sqrt{n})$, which in the tabular complete graph case improves over our result by $\tilde{\cO}(L)$.
+On the other hand, their analysis does not give structural guarantees that we provide with maximum observed relevance $C_*$ obtaining potentially much better results for the case in hand and giving insights for the complexity of IM bandits.
 Moreover, both Chen \etal~\cite{chen2015combinatorial} and Wang and Chen \cite{DBLP:journals/corr/WangC17a} do not consider generalization models across edges or nodes, and therefore their proposed algorithms are unlikely to be practical for real-world social networks.
 In contrast, our proposed algorithm scales to large problems by exploiting linear generalization across edges.